Ultimagen/VariantCalling/docs/filter_and_compare_variants.md

 ### `train_models_pipeline.py`

 Trains models on HDF5 dataframe.
 The output models are saved in pickle file.
+The results of the training are saved in h5 file (including, optionally, a concordance dataframe after the application of a model)
 The usage is self-explanatory.
+Fields in the H5 file are: `optimal_recall_precision`, `recall_precision_curve`, `scored_concordance`

 ```
 usage: train_models_pipeline.py [-h]
                                 (--input_file INPUT_FILE | --input_fofn INPUT_FOFN)
                                 --output_file_prefix OUTPUT_FILE
+                                [--evaluate_concordance]
+                                [--apply_model APPLY_MODEL]
 Train filtering models on the concordance file

 optional arguments: